Accounts Receivable Automation Isn’t What You Think It Is

 As with everything in life, you don’t know what you don’t know.
 But this becomes a pretty big problem when what you don’t know is the reason why your company isn’t getting paid on time.

-CFOs aren’t necessarily interested in diving into the nitty-gritty of accounts receivable management on a daily basis.
+CFOs aren’t necessarily interested in diving into the nitty-gritty of accounts receivable and invoice management on a daily basis.
 However, they still need to have real-time visibility across the most important aspects of basic accounts receivable processes.
 That’s the only way they can pinpoint weak spots in the process that negatively impact an organization’s financial health.

 What CFOs need is immediate, real-time access to high-level “financial health” information to help them drill down into who’s paying and who’s not.
 And for those customers who aren’t paying in a timely manner, they need to know what roadblocks are getting in the way of that.